abrasher/abrasher.github.io/index.md

 ### Can I download stuff offline to watch on a trip?
 Yes you can, however this requires the paid verison of the plex app of choice (Android/ iOS)

+### How can I get access to 4K content?
+You can ask for access to a 4K TV and Movie Library.
+They are two separate libraries.
+There are some requirements though:
+1. You can't transcode 4K well if at all.
+This means you have to play at original quality with a compaitable player.
+I can help with this.
+2. 4K Movies require a good internet connection, at least 100 Mbps for smooth playback.
+3. Most 4K content is HDR which requires a device that playback HDR and a display that can play HDR.
+Without this the colours are washed out and unwatchable.

 ### How much does the server cost a month?
 The server costs me around 46 dollars a month.
 I am sharing the server with myself and 6 others.
 Therefore the monthly cost is around $7 per user.